codeconscious/audio-tag-tools/README.md

 ```

 > [!NOTE]
-> This is the same format that the `--cache-tags` option of [my AudioTagger utility](https://github.com/codeconscious/audiotagger) outputs.
+> This is the basically same format that the `--cache-tags` option of [my AudioTagger utility](https://github.com/codeconscious/audiotagger) outputs.
 The advantage of using this tool instead is that it compares tag data against files' last-modified dates and only updates out-of-date tag information, making the operation considerably faster, particularly when your audio files are on a slow external drive, etc.

-## Finding duplicates
+## 2. Finding duplicates

 First, you must already have a tag library file containing your cached tag data.
-See the section above if you don't have one yet.
+Check the section above if you don't have one yet.

 Second, you must have a settings file containing exceptions—i.e., artists, track titles, and strings that you wish to exclude from the search.
 Actual entries are optional, but the file must be exist in the specified format.
 I have provided a sample you can use below.